 TYO - YTO

-Find cheap flights from Tokyo to Toronto from C$ 443
+C$ 496 Find Cheap Flights from Tokyo to Toronto

 1 adult

-These are the airlines KAYAK users have selected most often from within our search results in flight searches from Tokyo to Toronto.
+These are the airlines KAYAK users have selected most often from within our search results in flight searches from Tokyo to Toronto, as well as popular online travel agencies

-These are the airlines KAYAK users have selected most often from within our search results in flight searches from Tokyo to Toronto.
+These are the airlines KAYAK users have selected most often from within our search results in flight searches from Tokyo to Toronto, as well as popular online travel agencies

 Track pricesNot ready to book?
 Create a price alert for when prices drop.